Kommandodrif Dam

 Kommandodrif Dam is an earth-fill/rockfill type dam located on the Tarka River, near Cradock, Eastern Cape, South Africa.
 The dam has a capacity of 58900000 m3, the wall is 38 m high.
 The dam is included in the Commando Drift Nature Reserve and its main purpose is to serve for irrigation use.
 The hazard potential of the dam has been ranked high (3).

+History

+The dam was completed in 1957 and the irrigation canal in 1958.